Website Accessibility_Banner

 An accessible website should be easily interpreted, navigated, and understood by everyone no matter their ability.
 This includes people with impaired vision, motor difficulties, cognitive impairments, learning disabilities, deafness, or impaired hearing.

-Our reports are based on internationally recognised standards which highlight that accessible websites should be;
+Our reports are based on internationally recognized standards which highlight that accessible websites should be;

 Access